Thraxerrrr/ShipsOfTheExiled/README.md

 ### Rafts

-Rafts are cheap to construct, just like rowboats, but offer a bit more space to put down some placeables.
+Just like rowboats, rafts are also cheap to construct, but they offer a bit more space to put down your placeables.

 ![alt](docs/images/sote_raft.jpg)

 ### Triremes

-If you're looking for naval transportation in style, make sure to try out one of the three trireme variants.
+If you're looking for naval transportation in style, make sure to try out one of the trireme variants.
-They offer a large deck with room for many placeables and/or passengers!
+They are large, look stately, and offer a large deck with room for many placeables and/or passengers!

 #### Variant A